-Appendix A – GNSO Policy Development Process

-http://gnso.icann.org/en/basics/consensus-policy/pdp

-Annex G – Implementation Process Graphic
+Annex J – Implementation Process Graphic

-ANNEX H – Implementation Review Team Principles & Guidelines
+ANNEX K – Implementation Review Team Principles & Guidelines

 IRT Recruitment

 The Implementation Review Team (IRT) volunteer recruitment process should take into account what areas of expertise are expected to be needed.
 Identification of necessary areas of expertise should preferably be done before issuing a call for volunteers.
 The PDP working group may elect to issue guidance on relevant areas of expertise for the IRT along with its policy recommendations.
 Additional expert participation in the IRT may be sought throughout implementation as needs are identified.